Reviews You Can Rely On

 Credit: Katie Brown

-We are impressed with the models that have adjustable back panels.
-One of the most important things to getting a good fit is having the back panel line up with your torso length so that the shoulder straps and hip belt can be in the right place.
-If it's not, the hip belt won't work well, and you'll carry more of the load on your shoulders.
+We are impressed with models that have adjustable back panels.
+One of the most important tools for getting a good fit is having a back panel that lines up with your torso length so that the shoulder straps and hip belt land in the right places.
+If it is not positioned correctly, the hip belt won't work well, and you'll carry more load on your shoulders.
 Most of the packs in this review come in one size only, so learn how to measure your torso before choosing a pack to buy.
-The Osprey Sirrus, Tempest, and Gregory Jade are the packs we tested that have an adjustable torso length — though even those have limits.
+The Osprey Sirrus, Tempest, NEMO Resolve, and Gregory Jade are packs we tested with adjustable torso lengths, although they have limits to their adjustability.

-daypack womens - the updated aerospan ventilated suspension of the gregory jade is...
+The updated AeroSpan ventilated suspension of the Gregory Jade is...

 The updated AeroSpan ventilated suspension of the Gregory Jade is adjustable for a variety of sizes.

 Some models are offered in two sizes to cover a greater range of torso sizes, including the Gregory Jade and Osprey Tempest 20.
-Our chief tester is 5 feet, 4 inches tall, with a 17 to 17.5-inch torso, often falling on the cusp between sizes.
+One of our testers is 5 feet, 4 inches tall, with a 17 to 17.5-inch torso, which often falls on the cusp between sizes.
 The Tempest and the Jade run a bit on the small side.
-The padded section of the hip belt on the Tempest isn't the biggest, so it might not wrap as far around as you'd like.
+Also, the padded section on the Tempest's hip belt isn't the biggest, so it might not wrap as far around as you'd like.
 The Gregory Jade 28, Decathlon Quechua, and Juno 24 have great hip belt coverage.

 daypack womens - not every pack had loaders at the shoulders, but those that did...